scanpay/php-scanpay/README.md

 ### Manual installation

-If you do not wish to use Composer, you can download the [latest release](https://github.com/scanpaydk/php-scanpay/releases) and include in into your project:
+If you do not wish to use Composer, you can download the [latest release](https://github.com/scanpaydk/php-scanpay/releases) and include it in into your project:

 ```php
 require('lib/Scanpay.php');